Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What is the difference between classical inheritance and prototypal inheritance?
   - **Explanation:**
+    Prototypal is used in js because its a prototypal language everything will inherit from the prototype like built in methods.
+So found in class based languages
   - **Use:**
   - **Example:**
   - **Source:**